No parent gets excited about car seats.

 If you live somewhere where car accidents are a regular occurrence, you will want to invest in this car seat to protect your little one.

-It’s passed every crash test and will keep your kid safe from front, rear, side, and rollover accidents.
+This car seat has aced all crash tests and offers protection from front, rear, side, and rollover accidents.

-It has a rear-facing weight limit of 50 pounds and a forward-facing weight limit of 65 pounds.
-There is a four-position extension panel to provide an extra 5 inches of legroom.
+Rated with a rear-facing weight limit of 50 pounds and a forward-facing weight limit of 65 pounds, it also offers a four-position extension panel for an extra 5 inches of legroom.

 The harness and headrest adjust together for faster fitting, and the harness comes equipped with neck pads.
 There are also two cup holders.